nodesman/indian-narrative/latin-america-narrative.md

 ---
 layout: default
-title: "Narrative from Latin America"
+title: "The Latin American Narrative"
 permalink: /latin-america-narrative/
 ---

-## The Narrative of Absence: Latin America's View of India

-Unlike the deeply entrenched and often problematic narratives from Europe or China, the Latin American perception of India is largely a blank slate—a narrative defined by absence rather than antagonism.
-This presents a unique and powerful opportunity.
+## Latin America: An Alignment by Default

+The Latin American perception of India is a **narrative of alignment** by default.
+The relationship is a "blank slate," meaning the on-the-ground experience for an individual is free from the historical friction or geopolitical tension that defines other narratives.

+This absence of friction is, in itself, a powerful opportunity for proactive engagement.

 ---